-A Fort Mill divorce lawyer at McKinney, Tucker & Lemel LLC, can help with all of the challenges that come with a divorce.
+A Fort Mill family lawyer at McKinney, Tucker & Lemel LLC, can help with all of the challenges that come with a divorce.
 We will explain the process, tell you what to expect and provide the listening ear you need during this challenging time.
 Above all, we will work hard to protect your rights and interests at every stage.

 In South Carolina, you can file either a fault-based divorce or a no-fault divorce.
 When filing a fault-based divorce, you accuse your spouse of certain misconduct that led to the breakdown of the marriage.
 You must also prove that accusation in court.
 The four grounds for a fault-based divorce in the state are:

 - Adultery – Spouses are not required to prove that adultery actually happened.
 They must show only that the other spouse had an inclination, or a desire to cheat, and that the spouse had the opportunity to do so.